Traumatic Brain Injury & Your Vermont Workers' Compensation Claim

 - Advocate for you with medical providers and insurance adjusters.

 - Submit bills and get them paid.

-At BFS, our attorneys know who the good nurse case managers are in Vermont.
-We can request an nurse case manager for you if you haven’t been assigned one, and we can help you evaluate their advice to make sure they are working to help you, not the insurance company.
+At BFS, our attorneys know the good nurse case managers.
+We can request a nurse case manager for you if you haven’t been assigned one, and we can help you evaluate their advice to make sure they are working to help you, not the insurance company.

 To learn more, read our post about the role of the nurse case manager in your Vermont workers' compensation claim.